nuxt/website-v2/content/en/integrations/deployments/cloudflare.md

 ---
-template: post
+template: guide
-title: Deploy Nuxt on Cloudflare
+title: Cloudflare
-description: What needs to be considered when using Nuxt with Cloudflare navigation.title: Cloudflare
+description: What needs to be considered when using Nuxt with Cloudflare
 category: deployment
+logo: "/img/modules/categories/deployment.svg"
 ---
 # Deploy Nuxt on Cloudflare